junrui-liu/cs162/src/quizzes/quiz1.md

 ## Problem
+Desugar n-ary sequence and choice (switch) into CoinPython, and vice versa.

+## Problem
 Consider the abstract syntax of arithmetic expressions with *integer* constants, addition, subtraction, multiplication, sequence summation and sequence multiplication:

 $$